ec-jrc/nrt/doc/source/quickstart.rst

 - CCDC (Zhu et al., 2014)
 - IQR

-For more information on the basic function of each monitoring method see ::ref:`monitoring`.
+For more information on the basic function of each monitoring method see ::ref:`classes`.

 Installation
 ============